 12-14 June, Amsterdam The Netherlands

-The Summer School is aimed at early career scientists (PhD candidates and post-doctoral researchers), who want to deepen their understanding of the role of key GHGs in the Earth System with a special focus on GHG emissions and carbon sequestration related to the agriculture and forestry sectors.
+The Summer School was organized by the FNR and aimed at early career scientists (PhD candidates and post-doctoral researchers), who want to deepen their understanding of the role of key GHGs in the Earth System with a special focus on GHG emissions and carbon sequestration related to the agriculture and forestry sectors.

 The FACCE ERA-GAS Summer School offers to Early Career Researchers an invaluable opportunity for learning and networking during dedicated sessions at the NCGG8, discussing GHG methodologies and inventory development with leading scientists and benefitting from interactive sessions focussed on career development and funding opportunities.